 The white-washed Blair Castle overlooking the River Garry, is a great example of an ancient Ducal seat belonging to the Dukes of Atholl and also the home of Europe’s last private army, the Atholl Highlanders.
 On the west of Scotland, the grand exterior of Inveraray Castle, home of the Dukes of Argyll, works well with its very grand interiors which embody the best of 18th-century neoclassical elegance.
 Other Dukes built castles embracing a different style, like Floors Castle, the home of the Duke of Roxburghe which was built by Vanburgh, who is most famous for designing Blenheim Palace, the home of the Duke of Marlborough and birthplace of Churchill.

 Castle rental in Scotland has increased in popularity over the last decade or two with the number of Scottish castles for rent increasing to match demand.
-Castle owners, both families who have owned them for centuries and new owners, have decided to open their doors to guests who would like to experience staying in grand, historical surroundings and live life in splendour if only for a week or two.
-These castle owners have completely modernised and refurbished the castles to the very highest of standards ensuring that guests can enjoy supreme comfort when they rent a Scottish castle.
-At LTR, we only work with the very best Scottish castles and ensure that we meet the needs of our clients with the perfect place to stay.
+Castle owners, both families who have owned them for centuries and new owners, have decided to open their doors to guests who would like to experience staying in grand, historical surroundings and live life in splendor if only for a week or two.
+These castle owners have completely modernized and refurbished the castles to the very highest of standards ensuring that guests can enjoy supreme comfort when they rent a Scottish castle.
+At LTR, we only work with the very best Scottish castles and ensure that we meet the needs of our clients with the perfect place to stay for their vacation.
 We know each and every castle we work with extremely well and therefore have the confidence to guarantee a stay that meets and hopefully exceeds expectations.
-If you are looking to rent a castle in Scotland we have a selection of the very best castles in Scotland, and can ensure we arrange for you to stay in the castle that best suits your needs.
+If you are looking to rent a castle in Scotland we have a selection of the very best castles in Scotland, and can ensure we arrange for you to stay in the castle that best matches your vacation requirements.